Many people think of an "advertising idea" as a mailer, a radio

 - A vivid metaphor to position the product in a crowded market.

-- Or a memorable brand character.
+- A memorable brand character.

-Ideas and executions
+Ideas and Executions